Decorators¶

 def sample_html_view(request):

-return {"TEMPLATE": "sample-html-template.html", "data": 123}
+return {"TEMPLATE": "context-key.html", "data": 123}

 from fbv.decorators import render_html